Combat school - Brutal and efficient - Survival focused - Self defense.

 Asking the right questions should be 90% of life.
 They ask, how do I want to fight?
 I want to fight like a dragon, a tiger, etc...
 These are simply the wrong questions / ideas / myths.
 You are neither a tiger nor a dragon.
 You CANNOT fight like them; your body is all wrong.
 Were you a tiger or dragon you would not need Kung Fu.

 The correct question is, "How is the human body designed to fight efficiently?"
 Good martial arts should be based on human biomechanics not animals.
 They should be about structure, function, and efficiency not myth.
 Most martial arts teachers have limited understanding of the function of human anatomy and physiology [form and function].
 This limits the depth of their teaching and can lead to misunderstandings and confusion.
-Unfortunately these misunderstandings and confusion can kill the student.
+Unfortunately these misunderstandings and confusion can kill their students.

 Dr. Mullen , Sifu Wing Chun Gung Fu , is a retired Chiropractor in Arlington Texas, a suburb of Dallas / Fort Worth.
 He has a doctorate in Chiropractic a bachelor of science in chemistry and biology.
 Chiropractors are the masters of human structure, physiology, and biomechanics bar none.